javierMayol/Mystic_City/README.txt

 ----------------------------------------
 ## Riddle class

   The Ogre can now challenge a player with a "riddle".
-If a player finds the Ogre, he is needs to answer a question in order to continue.
-If the player does not has anything it is possession the Ogre will leave her/him alone.
+When walking into a place with the Ogre in it, players need to answer a question in order to continue.
+If the player does not has anything in its possession the Ogre will leave her/him alone.
 If the player fails the answer, the Ogre takes everything from the players inventory.
-If the player wins and the Ogre has somthing in the inventry, then the player gets to choose one artifact from the Ogre.
+If the player wins and the Ogre has something in the inventory, then the player gets to choose one artifact from the Ogre.

 ----------------------------------------
 ## HollyWand.java

   Moves the character to a randomly picked place.

 _________________________________________
 ##Contribution

   Keval Patel

   Neel Patel
 	Creation and implementation  of IO.java and UserIntefcae.java Following methods in Place Class: public boolean checkPlayerInstance(Character obj) public Place goToRoom(Character ponpc, int ID)

  Javier Mayol
 	Implementation of TextInterface.
 	GUI_1